 What Types of Stars End Their Lives With Supernovae?

 Imagine being under the stars and seeing one bright star suddenly become brighter.
 This is a supernova, a rare event that still happens every 10 seconds in the universe.
 Astronomers have long been fascinated by these exploding stars, wondering which types of stars explode in such grand fashion.
-What types of stars end their lives with supernovae?
+The answer is both easy and complicated.
+Do we know what types of stars end their lives with supernovae?

 Exploring supernovae starts with understanding stars and their explosions.
 Originally, scientists looked at the hydrogen in the star’s light to name two main types of supernovae: Type I (without hydrogen) and Type II (with hydrogen).
 But studying their light over time has shown us more.
 Massive stars, 8 to 200 times the size of our Sun, go out with a bang when they run out of nuclear fuel.
 This leads to Type II supernovae, such as II-L and II-P, named for their light behavior, or II-b and II-n, known by their spectra.